LeonOfTheHollow/Computer-Architecture-One/project/ls8/README.md

 Another option is to use something called a _branch table_ to simplify the instruction handler dispatch code.
 This is an array of functions that you can index by opcode value.
-The upshot is that you fetch the instruction value from RAM, then use that value to look up the handler function in the branch table.
+The upshot is that you fetch the instruction value from RAM, then use that value to ldook up the handler function in the branch table.
 Then call it.

 ```js